-If you find a job you're interested in, you can apply to it either through one of the job channels in Slack or through the list of open jobs in the member area.
-In both cases, a private Slack channel will be created, where you can ask follow-up questions and fill out your application and where all communication regarding that job will take place.
+If you find a job you're interested in, you can apply to it either through one of the job channels in our Slack or through the list of open jobs in the member area.
+In both cases, a private Slack channel will be created, where you can fill out your application and where all communication regarding that job will take place.

 For each job published on our platform, we (or the Recruiting Partner) try to specify all general conditions (e.g., earliest and latest start date, required availability, hourly rate, etc.) and all skill requirements, as discussed with the client.
 Often these conditions are negotiable, though, i.e. if the perfect candidate for a job applies, the client might be ok with a later start date or a higher rate.

 For that reason, we encourage you to apply to a job even if you can't fulfill all the requirements!
 If you’re unsure or don’t want to invest the time in filling out the application, feel free to click “Sounds interesting” for a job and then ask us whether it’s worth applying in the created Slack channel.

 When you apply for a job for the first time, we ask you to sign a contract with us.
 We tried to keep it as simple as possible.
 It basically contains the fee arrangement and some other tidbits in Legalese.
 You can review it at any time before signing in the member area.

 You show interest in one of our published jobs in Slack or we contact you explicitly about it.

 You ask any follow-up questions you might have and - if you're still interested - fill out the application form, which has four sections:

 What makes this job appealing to you?
 What makes you a good candidate?
 Describe briefly your experiences with the mentioned skills.